Connective tissue is the tough, often fibrous tissue that binds the body's structures together and provides support and elasticity.

 The skin of the neck, underarms, and groin and around the navel eventually becomes thick, grooved, inflexible, and loose.
 Yellowish, pebbly bumps make the skin appear similar to an orange or a plucked chicken.
 The change in appearance may be mild and overlooked during early childhood but becomes more noticeable as the child ages.

 Stiff blood vessels lead to complications such as high blood pressure.
 Nosebleeds and bleeding in the brain, uterus, and intestine may occur.
+Bleeding may continue for prolonged periods.
 Too little blood flow may result in chest pain (angina), a heart attack, and leg pain while walking (intermittent claudication).
-Bleeding may continue for prolonged periods.
+Children may develop atherosclerosis (deposits of fatty material in the arteries) at a young age.

 Damage to the back of the eye (retina) can cause tiny cracks in the retina (called angioid streaks), hemorrhages, and gradual loss of vision.